alexander-kastil/m365-copilot/demos/readme.md

 - Enhance your agent using custom data and Azure AI Search (RAG)
 - Enhance the user experience using Adaptive Cards
 - Configure Single Sign-On & Graph based Actions

-### Build Plugins and Connectors for Microsoft Copilot for Microsoft 365 using Teams Toolkit

-- Copilot for Microsoft 365 Extension Architecture
-- Microsoft Graph Connectors vs Plugins
-- Integrate Enterprise data using Microsoft Graph Connectors for Copilot for Microsoft 365
-- Authentication & Microsoft Graph Access
-- Adding Skills using Plugins
-- Message Extensions- vs Api based Plugins
-- Guided Project - Build a message extension plugin with TypeScript (TS) for Microsoft Copilot